Skip to main content

 Flow Rate

-Approximately 1% of main pump flow (NFPA 20 A.4.26).
+Approximately 1% of main pump flow (design practice).
 Example: 500 GPM main pump = ~5 GPM jockey.
 Must be sufficient to compensate normal network leaks.

 Pressure